SurajSSingh/Site/content/blog/better_sieve/part-1.md

         if max_prime >= final_number:
             break

-        # Remove square of prime from the current range
+        # Remove square for prime from the current range
         square_of_prime, current_running_range = generator_take_first(current_running_range)

-       # Verify that we have reached the prime squared
+        # Verify that we have removed the prime squared as the first item
         assert square_of_prime == sieving_prime ** 2

         # Produce the next range